persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-01-02-next-js-web-app-jwt-auth-mongodb.md

 <a href="https://github.com/persteenolsen/next-js-jwt-auth-mongodb" target="_blank">The code at GitHub</a>

-The Next.js framework being the "Static Site Generator" was used for creating this full stack web application serving as a login and registration system by having a client using the API Routes of Next.js getting the data / User credentials from a MongoDB.
+The Next.js framework being the "Static Site Generator" was used for creating this full stack web application serving as a login and registration system by a MongoDB.
 The Web App is secured by HTTPS and JWT Authentication.

-This Next.js Jamstack Web Application is hosted at Vercel Cloud and uses continuous build and deployment
+This Next.js Web Application is hosted at Vercel Cloud and uses continuous build and deployment